 Particle board is affordable and sturdy, but did you know that this cheap alternative to natural wood may actually be unsafe to have in your home?

 You’ve just moved into your apartment.
 It’s too expensive, of course, and far too small, but it’s yours.
 As far as furniture goes, you’ve had to settle on some cheap and lovely pieces from your local Target.
 They’re not exactly mahogany, though — just flimsy particle board covered in shiny, badly-glued plastic — but they’ll hold your stuff.
 You’re not going to have them for long anyway, right?

 As it turns out, those crappy bookcases and futon pieces might end up being more trouble than they’re worth in the long run.
 Much more trouble, in fact.
-Recent investigations into the safeness of particle board have revealed some stunning revelations about its alleged toxicity and how that might affect you and your family over time.
+A few investigations into the safeness of particle board have revealed some stunning revelations about its alleged toxicity, and how that might affect you and your family over time.